Gr33nCamper/Paul-s-Website/YRS/2023/FA&DEC/NOV.md

 **Nov 14, 2023**

 McDT Debut.
 PA6 was too easy.

+Super chill day at home, I think it's good to have a balance between the familiar and foreign.
+This was a much-needed break since I don't want to be outside all the time with no place to return to.

 &nbsp;